 If you've used cheap hunting clothing, you've probably noticed that they start to smell bad after a while.
 Even in cold weather, you'll sweat and release oils that build up in the fabric.
 Bacteria and fungi can grow in the fabric causing odor.
 Polygiene includes anti-microbial silver salt in the material that minimizes the growth of bacteria and fungi, thereby minimizing odor as well.

 Again, Sitka does more than just make clothing, they make hunting clothing, so their designs keep the needs of hunters in mind.
 For instance, weight and thickness are calibrated exactly to the type of garment and constructed in a way that minimizes rustling and excess noise.
 In fact, many Sitka garments even include sound-suppressing fabric.

-Whether they are hunting pants, bibs, a Sitka jacket or other clothing, most pieces of Sitka hunting gear come with strategically placed cargo pockets, zippered or not depending on what's ideal for the situation.
+Whether they are hunting pants, bibs, a Sitka jacket, base layer or other clothing, most pieces of Sitka hunting gear come with strategically placed cargo pockets, zippered or not depending on what's ideal for the situation.
 This allows you to carry important accessories with you and have them close at hand.

 The camo is another aspect of their innovative designs.
 Most Sitka clothing comes available in multiple different designs that are focused on the various environments where the target game lives.
 For instance, whitetail gear comes in camo modeled after either snowy brown Midwestern landscapes or greener Southern landscapes.

 The patterns are designed to break up outlines while matching the environment's coloration to disguise you to the whitetail eye, which is very important for bowhunters that must get very close to the deer.
 Sitka then tests the patterns in the field to get every detail just right.